openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

        the contents of the ``footer.html`` core template, and modifying it as necessary.

+.. reviewers, I copied this table from the existing themes doc to give people a place to start.
+If there are different/additional templates, or this is no longer useful, let me know. - Alison

 ***************************
 Naming a Theme Directory
 ***************************

-The name of the directory that you create identifies the theme.
-Therefore, to create a theme named ``my-theme``, the name of the directory in your comprehensive theme directory must be ``my-theme``.
-You put copies of the UI files that you want to override in that directory.
+The name of the directory that you create to hold your versions of the image, theme, and Sass styling files identifies the theme.
+As a result, if you want to create a theme named ``my-theme``, the name of the directory in your installation-wide theme directory must be ``my-theme``.

 .. note::